PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel: Motivation

 \subsection{Shared Prefixes and Prefix Reuse}

-Shared prefixes are prevalent in modern LLM workloads~\cite{openai2025promptcaching, wang2020generalizing, jin2024dvd}, with studies showing that 40–62\% of KV cache prefixes are shared across requests~\cite{qin2025mooncake, wang2025kvcache}.
-These prefixes often form multi-level hierarchies~\cite{zheng2024sglang, pan2025fasttree}.
-For example, a base system prompt shared by all users, followed by task-specific prefixes shared within subgroups.
+Shared prefixes between requests are common and hierarchical in modern LLM workloads~\cite{openai2025promptcaching, wang2020generalizing, jin2024dvd}.
+As shown in \figref{fig:motivation_trace_profile}, our analysis of four real-world traces~\cite{qin2025mooncake, wang2025kvcache} finds a prefix ratio of $51.9-75.0\%$, meaning that more than half of KV cache tokens come from prefixes reused across requests.
+Under continuous batching, this cross-request sharing leads to \textit{multi-level intra-batch prefixes}.
+On the Conversation and ToolAgent traces, using the setup in \secref{sec:eval_setup}, intra-batch shared prefixes cover $2.8-82.6\%$ of KV caches, and each batch ends up with 2.72 distinct shared prefixes on average.
+These significant and hierarchical shared prefixes present unique opportunities and challenges for LLM inference optimization.

-Systems like SGLang\cite{zheng2024sglang} and vLLM\cite{kwon2023pagedattention} support \textit{prefix reuse} by mapping shared logical prefixes to a single physical copy in GPU global memory.
-This reduces KV cache memory usage and improves concurrency.
-However, it can \textit{not} reduce global memory access, which remains the decode attention bottleneck.
-To understand why, we analyze two key inefficiencies in current attention kernels under shared-prefix scenarios: redundant memory access (\secref{sec:motivation_memory}) and underutilized hardware resources (\secref{sec:motivation_bubble}) as follows.
+Systems like SGLang\cite{zheng2024sglang} and vLLM\cite{kwon2023pagedattention} adopt \textit{prefix reuse} by mapping shared logical prefixes to a single physical copy in global memory.
+This approach reuses KV caches across requests to reduce memory usage.
+However, it can \textit{not} leverage intra-batch shared prefixes to reduce global memory accesses, which remain the bottleneck.
+To understand why, we analyze two key inefficiencies in existing approaches under shared-prefix scenarios: redundant memory access (\secref{sec:motivation_memory}) and underutilized hardware resources (\secref{sec:motivation_bubble}).